Learn more about coronavirus (COVID-19)

 - Adults ages 18 to 59 with disabilities and long-term care needs

 - Adults 18 years old and older who have a diagnosis of HIV/AIDS.

 The primary focus of this agency is to keep individuals safe in their own homes.

 The Alzheimer’s Association:

-A national non-profit that provides support and resources for those affected by Alzheimer’s and other dementias.
+This is a national non-profit that provides support and resources for those affected by Alzheimer’s and other dementias.
 You can call the 24/7 Helpline at 800-272-3900.
-To learn more visit www.alz.org.
+To learn more, visit www.alz.org.

 Mentally Ill Kids in Distress (MIKID):

 A program that provides tools and resources to families of children with emotional and behavioral challenges.
 To learn more, visit www.mikid.org.